|Clone of a Cinnabon|

 1/8 teaspoon salt

-Place flour, yeast, salt, and white sugar into your mixer or bowl.
+Place warm milk & yeast into your mixing bowl, and let it proof for 5 minutes.
+The mixture should become frothy.
+Then add flour, salt, and white sugar into your mixer or bowl.
 Mix together.
-Add milk, eggs, and butter to mixture and mix until combined.
+Add eggs, and butter to mixture and mix until combined.
 If you are using a kitchenaid mixer, you can knead the dough on the dough hook for 5 minutes.
 If you are using a regular bowl, remove the dough from the bowl and knead it on a floured surface for 5 minutes.
 Place dough under a large bowl and let it rise for about 20 minutes, or until it has doubled in size.

 While dough is rising, in a small bowl, combine brown sugar and cinnamon.